siddharthsingh89/maui-recipes/_posts/chapter-01-xaml/2022-06-20-what-is-xaml.md

 ## Advantage of XAML
 1. It is more readable, succinct.
-2. Easy to visualise the parent-child relationship.
+2. Easy to visualise the parent-child relationship between controls on the page.
-3. Suits the MVVM Model better.
+3. It suits the MVVM Model better.(MVVM is Model-View-View Model).
+We will learn about it later.
-4. Separates the code from the User interface.
+4. It separates the business logic from the User interface.

 ## Disadvantages of XAML